WICG/attribution-reporting-api/README.md

 This API will use a mechanism for triggering attribution similar to the [Ad Click Attribution Proposal](https://wicg.github.io/ad-click-attribution/index.html#legacytriggering).

-Attribution must be triggered on an page .
+Attribution triggering is meant to occur on `attributeon` pages.
 Attribution is triggered for a given `reportto` origin on a given `attributeon` through an HTTP GET to the origin, that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
 This redirect is useful, because this mechanism enables the reporting origin to make server-side decisions about when attribution reports should trigger.
 Note that `.well-known` is only used to register a path that the browser will understand; it shouldn't point to any actual resource, since the request will be cancelled internally.

-Triggering attribution requires the `attribution-measurement` Feature Policy to be enabled in the context the request is made.
+Triggering attribution requires the `attribution-reporting` Feature Policy to be enabled in the context the request is made.
 As described in [Publisher Controls for Source Declaration](#publisher-side-controls-for-source-declaration), this Feature Policy will be enabled by default in the top-level context and in same-origin children, but disabled in cross-origin children.

 Today, conversion pixels are frequently used to register conversions on advertiser pages.
 These can be repurposed to trigger attribution in